Don’t have time to read? Then give it a listen.

 - FocalFilter (Windows) – FocalFilter allows you to block sites across multiple browsers.

 - SelfControl (Mac) – SelfControl works much the same way as FocalFilter, blocking sites for a predetermined period of time.
 Even if you restart your computer or delete the application, you won’t be able to access distracting sites until the timer is up.

 Even when you’ve blocked access to those huge time-wasting websites, there will always be some little notifications on your devices that will keep pulling your focus away from your work and, occasionally, send you down new time-wasting rabbit holes.

 You should eliminate your notifications as much as you can.

-Turn off all but the essential notifications in your phone in this way.
+Turn off all but the essential notifications on your phone in this way.
 Put your phone in Do Not Disturb mode when you’re working (you can set it up so you can still receive calls, either from everyone or just specific people).
-Also, In you social media sites and apps, keep the notification settings as minimal as you can.
+Also, In you, social media sites and apps, keep the notification settings as minimal as you can.

 3. Hold Yourself Accountable

 The second point is accountability.
 You have to create an environment for yourself where you have to answer for your moments of weaknesses in this journey of self-control of yours.
 If you are not accountable for the pleasurable moments where you give up on your determination just to browse through memes on Facebook, you will keep having these moments.
 So how to hold yourself accountable?